heremaps/here-data-sdk-typescript/README.md

 #### Generate documentation with TypeDoc

-To generate documentation for all modules and classes, run :
+To generate documentation for all modules and classes, run:

 ```sh
 npm run typedoc
 ```
-The dist/doc folder will be generated
+The dist/doc folder will be generated.

 #### Usage of Bundle functionality